darkoverlordofdata/ouroboros/readme.md

 ### install

-this doesn't use the autogen style install recomended by gnome. a custom install script installs to ~/.local
+this doesn't use the autogen style install recomended by gnome. instead, a custom install script installs to ~/.local

 ```
 git clone git@github.com:darkoverlordofdata/ouroboros.git